tacazares/snakeATAC/README.md

 A snakemake workflow for ATAC-seq data processing

-This pipeline was developed from code used in https://github.com/tacazares/pyflow-ATACseq
+This pipeline was created from code developed by [Crazy Hot Tommy!](https://github.com/crazyhottommy?tab=repositories)

 ## Installation